The Labor and Delivery Aftermath: What To Expect After You Have Your BabyKnow what to expect after you have your baby.

 Before you leave the hospital, several things need to be done.
 Many hospitals require a mother to attend a new mother class to go over newborn essentials, or they will have a nurse come into your room to go over newborn facts with you.
 You will also need to fill out your baby’s birth certificate.
 A pediatrician may do a final examination of your baby before you leave as well.

 You will need to have a properly installed car seat before leaving the hospital.
-Most hospitals encourage parents to leave their newborn in just a diaper and swaddle during their stay, but when you leave, you can choose to dress your baby in a special “going home” outfit!
+Most hospitals encourage parents to leave their newborns in just a diaper and swaddle during their stay, but when you leave, you can choose to dress your baby in a special “going home” outfit!
 You will also need to change out of your hospital gown, so be sure to pack some loose-fitting, comfortable clothes to wear on your drive home.

 The post-birth experience varies widely between mothers, but these are the standard procedures done in most cases.
 Before you go into labor, it is best to prepare yourself for what is to come.
 This can help alleviate any nervousness you may have about your hospital stay!
 Remember, if you have any questions about the aftermath of labor and delivery, be sure to ask your doctor, a friend, or one of KeaBabies’ amazing support communities on social media!